jglim/CCManager/README.md

 ---
 Restricted to 61 bytes of data per transmission.
 The USB-SPI bridge appears to be incapable of communicating fast enough, and also I do not know if it is possible to disable the entire RX FIFO so that the TX FIFO can be doubled.

-I haven't figured a way to disable the CC1101's preamble and sync transmission.
-However most transmissions still work fine since only the first portion (may) be discarded.
+~~I haven't figured a way to disable the CC1101's preamble and sync transmission.
+However most transmissions still work fine since only the first portion (may) be discarded.~~ This has been fixed.
+Thanks [@AzInstall](https://github.com/AzInstall) !

 Other Notes
 ---